Table of contents

 What Disability Insurance Plans Does Canada Life Insurance Offer?

-Canada Life offers two main long-term disability plans: the lifestyle protection plan and independence plan.
-Both will provide a monthly benefit when you can’t perform your job duties due to an illness or injury.
-However, there are many differences between the disability benefit they provide.
+Canada Life offers one long-term disability plan: the Lifestyle Protection Plan.
+It provides a monthly benefit when you can’t perform your job duties due to an illness or injury.

 Although the waiting period can be as short as 30 days or as long as 730 days (two years), the sweet spot is 90 or 120 days.
 That’s because a waiting period shorter than 90 days costs too much, and anything longer than 120 days will cause significant financial stress in a disability claim.